kartik-venugopal/aural-player/README.md

     * **FX unit presets**: Each effects unit now allows the saving of settings as a preset, so the user can save all his sound settings as presets for later use with just one click.
     * **Dynamic tool tips**: The previous/next track buttons of the player controls now show the name of the previous/next track, as tool tips, so the user can know, before clicking the button, which track will play as a result.

+  * Improvements:
+    * Performance improvement: No more GIF animations.
+Only static images are shown to indicate a playing track.
+This has reduced CPU usage by about 60%..

   * The following bugs have been fixed:
     * Audio engine crash upon app exit, causing corruption of app state file, resulting in loss of all saved settings and user presets/data.
     * When playing a track from Favorites/Recently played list, the first 5 seconds of the track would sometimes play twice in a row, because of a race condition in the code that performed preparation for track playback.